r-zemblys/irf/README.md

 etdata/lookAtPoint_EL_irf/i2mc/lookAtPoint_EL_S2_i2mc.mat does not exist.
 Run i2mc extractor first!
 ...
 ```
 One of the features (i2mc) requires third party software.
 Running IRF for the first time converts data into the format, that is required for I2MC the algorithm.
-Open `./util_lib/I2MC - Dev Version/I2MC_rz.m` in MATLAB, edit `folders.data ` to point to your output directory and run the code.
+Open `./util_lib/I2MC-Dev/I2MC_rz.m` in MATLAB, edit `folders.data ` to point to your output directory and run the code.
 It will extract and save i2mc features.
 Note that I2MC code uses random initiations to calculate data clusters and therefore each time you recalculate i2mc feature, it will be slightly different.
 Therefore if you care about reproducing your classification, use the same already extracted i2mc data.

 Now run `python run_irf.py irf_2018-03-26_20-46-41 etdata lookAtPoint_EL` again.
 IRF will parse your data and save it as structured numpy arrays.
 It has also an option to save output in tab delimited text format: just add parameter `--save_csv` when running IRF.